nekr0z/matebook-applet/README.md

 Users report that this way also works on Debian derivatives such as Ubuntu or Linux Mint.

 <details>
-<summary><b>note to pre-2020 users</b></summary>
+<summary><b>note to pre-2022 users</b></summary>

-The repository used to be signed by another public key, so if you installed matebook-applet `.deb` package via this repository in 2019, you may still have the old key in your APT trusted keyring.
-This poses no security issue as such (because the key in question was never used to sign any packages except for matebook-applet, and will not be used to sign packages in future), but you may still want to remove that key from your system just to be sure:
+The repository used to be signed by other public keys, and this README used to recommend adding the key to the system-wide trusted keyring.
+This practice is no longer recommended by Debian because the key is then trusted by the system to sign any known repository, which is a security weakness.
+If you installed matebook-applet `.deb` package via this repository before June 2021, you may still have the old keys in your system-wide trusted keyring, and it's a good idea to remove them:
 ```
 sudo apt-key del 0BA9571368CD3C34EFCA7D40466F4F38E60211B0
+sudo apt-key del F25E85CB21A79726
+sudo apt-key del FA32B7DDA1A3AC2C
 ```

 </details>